AdobeDocs/target-learn.en/help/mobile-v4/add-parameters.md

 ## Add Custom Parameters to the Live Location Request

-The third location (wetravel_context_dest) was already loaded in real-time and validated in the previous lesson, so it's ready to display an offer.
-This location will display a relevant banner offer on the final confirmation screen when a user books a trip.
-Before we move on to build the offer, we need the at_property and two custom location parameters for this request to identify the trip source and destination.
-In the next lesson, we'll use these parameter values to build personalized offers.
+The live location request (wetravel_context_dest) was added in the previous lesson so we could display a relevant promotion on the final confirmation screen of the booking process.
+We'd like to personalize the promotion based on the user's destination and to do that we will add that as a parameter to the request.
+We'll add a parameter for the trop origin and at_property value, as well.

 Add the following parameters to the targetLoadRequest() function in the ThankYouActivity controller:
-![Add Parameters to the Live Location Request](assets/parameters_live_location.jpg) Here is the updated code for the targetLoadRequest() function:
+![Add Parameters to the Live Location Request](assets/parameters_live_location.jpg) Here is the updated code for the targetLoadRequest() function (be sure to update the "add your at_property value here" placeholder text!):

 ```java
 public void targetLoadRequest(final ArrayList<Recommandation> recommandations) {